 GitLab

-Configure Connector
+Configure Connectorβ

-Create a Personal Access Token
+Steps to Create a Personal Access Token:β

-- Click on Add New Token.
+- Click Add New Token.

-- Provide a meaningful name for the token.
-Ideally, it should relate to the app or task that will use it.
+- Provide a name for the token.

 - Click Create Personal Access Token.